-Recently, I've been faced lot of Prestashop stores that happened to experience Internal server error issue.
-I can remember, in the past, this was explained by Prestashop themselves (link) but that was back in 2013 and many things have changed since than.
+Recently, I've started seeing a lot of Prestashop stores that happened to experience Internal server error issue.
+In the past, this was explained by Prestashop themselves (link) but that was back in 2013 and many things have changed since than.

 More then anytime before, messages like: